callstack/linaria/README.md

 }
 ```

 In a React app, scoping styles is done by inserting `data-css` attributes in the components.
-When not using React or when no React component is found in the file, a hash can be prepended to the class name for scoping.
+When not using React or when no React component is found in the file, a hash can be appended to the class name (.e.g. - `.header-gyt654`) for scoping.

 ## Animations